Pzugatti/Plant-Seedlings-Classification/README.md

 According to the confusion matrix, Sugar Beet and Black-Grass have misclassified obviously.
 There are 10 samples of Sugar Beet misclassified as Black-Grass, and 7 samples of Black-Grass misclassified as Sugar Beet.
 This means both plant images may having similar features that confuse the CNN model.
 The solution could be getting more data-set, apply alternative image processing techniques, more data augmentation or modified or change the current CNN.

 ![loss_acc_curve](https://user-images.githubusercontent.com/43289100/46009861-5fb3b980-c0f3-11e8-84a7-e96a491f37ce.png)

 Above graph showing the loss and accuracy of the training and validation data after both data-set fittings into the model.
 The x-axis is the epoch, the loss is decreasing and accuracy is increasing when epoch getting larger.
 At the end of the epoch, the validation accuracy is greater than the training accuracy that means the model doesn't overfit.

 ## Predict unseen data (testing data)
 ![kaggle_result](https://user-images.githubusercontent.com/43289100/46010578-c76b0400-c0f5-11e8-8d9e-b4ea9b19d403.PNG)
-Above picture is getting from my Kaggle competition result.
+Above picture was getting from my Kaggle competition result.
 The trained model predicted the unseen data and the result shows 0.91939(92%) accuracy.
 The remaining 8% (100%- 92%) could be the Sugar Beet,Black-Grass, and a small number of other plants have misclassified.

 ## Summary